ashiina/lambda-local/README.md

 *    --envfile <path/to/env/file>                     (optional) Set extra environment variables from an env file

 ### Event data
-Event sample data are placed in `event-samples` folder - feel free to use the files in here, or create your own event data.
+Event sample data are placed in `examples` folder - feel free to use the files in here, or create your own event data.
 Event data are just JSON objects exported:

 ```js